LuigiSalcedo/Vocational-Portal/README.md

 goose -dir migrations postgres "%vocaportal_db_data%" up
 ```
 The database should be updated.
+### Configurations
+The programm needs 3 more EVs.
+- **vocaportal_admin**: the admin name.
+- **vocaportal_password**: the admin password.
+- **vocaportal_secret**: the JWT secret.
+The EVs' values can be anything.
+You need the admin & password to get access to /admin and create admins users in the database.
+The secret is the sign of the JWT.

 ### Running
 The program is compiled on Windows 64 bits.
 If You are on a Windows 64 bits You can execute server.exe file.
 If You are on a different
 operative system You can execute It with the next command: